chrismaltby/gb-studio-site/content/docs/music.md

 ## General Tips

 - It's a good idea to test your music after creating a few patterns to identify any audible differences between GBT Player and your tracker.
 Things are not always 1:1.
-- Read the manusls and tutorials for [OpenMPT](https://wiki.openmpt.org/Tutorial:_Getting_Started) or [MilkyTracker](https://milkytracker.titandemo.org/docs/MilkyTracker.html).
+- Read the manuals and tutorials for [OpenMPT](https://wiki.openmpt.org/Tutorial:_Getting_Started) or [MilkyTracker](https://milkytracker.titandemo.org/docs/MilkyTracker.html).
 - If you're using OpenMPT, make sure to disable ProTracker 1/2 mode and Amiga frequency limits in the song settings!
 The latter is especially important to disable, as leaving it enabled will limit your pitch range from C4 to B6.
 - You might want to set the song BPM to 150 (either via song settings, or effects in OpenMPT).
 It will more closely match the conversion in terms of speed.
 - You should set the volume and the instrument for each new note.